 The technical shooting team of Crackle horror VR movie: (from left to right) Ashley Rodrigues, Shanti Bhushan Roy, Eddie Avil & Saju Jose.

-The Virtual Assist wishes best luck to the entire creative and technical team of Crackle, India’s 1st 3D 360 VR horror short film.
+We wishes best luck to the entire creative and technical team of Crackle, India’s 1st 3D 360 VR horror short film.
 Kudos to your upcoming endeavours.
 Check out various making of and behind the scenes image of the short movie.